exercism/julia/exercises/perfect-numbers/README.md

   - Prime numbers are deficient

 Implement a way to determine whether a given number is **perfect**.
 Depending on your language track, you may also need to implement a way to determine whether a given number is **abundant** or **deficient**.

+## Source

+Taken from Chapter 2 of Functional Thinking by Neal Ford. [http://shop.oreilly.com/product/0636920029687.do](http://shop.oreilly.com/product/0636920029687.do)

+## Version compatibility
+This exercise has been tested on Julia versions >=1.0.

+## Submitting Incomplete Solutions
+It's possible to submit an incomplete solution so you can see how others have completed the exercise.